amandwivedi123/ApnaCollege-demo/README.md

 # ApnaCollege-demo
-This is My first Repository
+This is My first Repository.
+Author- Aman Dwivedi.